mrplow/podcast.clips/README.md

 # podcast.clips

 ## Overview
-A simple web interface for podcast listeners to stream/download episodes and save timestamped segments with comments.
+A simple web interface for podcast listeners to stream/download episodes and save timestamped segments with comments as well as search transcriptions of episodes.

+Automatic transcription is powered by autosubs upon upload of new content.

 ---